 There’s nothing quite like fresh, sweet Georgian shrimp!
 With a thriving shrimping industry, the Golden Isles has always been a prime place to eat shrimp to your heart’s content.
 Find unique and classic dishes featuring shrimp across the Golden Isles, or plan your trip around one of our food festivals that features our favorite little shellfish.

-If you just can’t get enough shrimp, plan your trip around a shrimp-and-seafood-focused annual food festival like the Jekyll Island Shrimp & Grits Festival, which happens in September, or the St. Simons Food & Spirits Festival, which happens in October.
+If you just can’t get enough shrimp, plan your trip around a shrimp-and-seafood-focused annual food festival like the Jekyll Island Shrimp & Grits Festival, which happens in September.

 Want to celebrate the Golden Isles shrimping industry, but avoid time on the water?
-Visit in May to attend the annual Blessing of the Fleet event in Brunswick to celebrate the local shrimp boat fleet with the whole family!
+Visit in May to attend the annual Mayfair Festival in Brunswick to celebrate the local shrimp boat fleet with the whole family!

 The Golden Isles has a variety of restaurants that offer their spin on southern food, complete with fresh seafood options every day.
 View our full restaurant listings here.